Complexity With Encryption Methods

 Disk Level Encryption

 Encrypts data at the physical disk layer of a storage device and protects against physical theft of a hard drive or laptop.
 Operating system access provides full access to the data in the clear.

 Transparent Data Encryption (TDE)

 Provides the process of encrypting a database as a container on the file system.
 This protects against physical data theft and against access from a non-DBA who may have access to a system where the database and database backup resides.
-Access to the database provides full access to the data and data files in the clear.
+Access to the database by any user provides full access to the data and data files in the clear.

 Field Level Encryption

 Encrypts and configures columns or fields of data in a structured data type environment.
 This protects against privileged users and DBAs with access to a database, insider threats, 3rd party developers, and attackers moving laterally (east-west) in an environment from seeing sensitive data in the clear.
 This set encryption method is sometimes referred to as Application-Level Encryption (ALE) and denotes an encryption state.

 Encrypts data on a per row or record basis in a structured data environment using different encryption keys for different rows.
 These different keys help prevent oversharing of data in co-mingled data stores or multi-tenant SaaS environments and can also be applied to segment data based on classification.
 This method is sometimes referred to as Record Level Encryption (RLE).